yogeshchandrasekharuni/fast-agent/README.md

   name="chain",                          # name of the chain
   sequence=["agent1", "agent2", ...],    # list of agents in execution order
-  instruction="instruction",             # instruction to describe the chain for other workflows continue_with_final=True,              # open chat with agent at end of chain after prompting )
+  instruction="instruction",             # instruction to describe the chain for other workflows cumulative=False                       # whether to accumulate messages through the chain continue_with_final=True,              # open chat with agent at end of chain after prompting )
 ```